 What small and medium enterprise (SME) companies pay for in their sales software is not just a place to store their customer records — although that’s important, too — but a digital assistant for each representative to best serve their customers.
 These software assistants manage notifying salespeople of upcoming deals, remind them to check in with clients, and alert them to hot leads.
 All of these pieces can be done with automated software tools, which you’ll find in abundance when comparing Salesforce vs. SAP.

 Neither SAP or Salesforce is the perfect CRM for every team.
 If these two CRMs don’t meet your needs, we can help you find the small business CRM software that does.
-Use our Product Selection Tool to get a free list of recommendations made just for your company.
+Use our Small Business CRM Product Selection Tool to get a free list of recommendations made just for your company.

 Salesforce vs. SAP